Generic selectors

 • Daily Schedule: The retreat runs from 6:45 am to 8:30 pm each day.
 Participants are required to attend all sessions.

-• Silence: Silence is observed from 8:30 pm until after lunch the following day.
+• Silence: Silence is observed from dinner until after lunch the following day to minimize external distrations and foster the retreat envirnoment.

 Payment